 The preparation of financial statements necessarily requires the exercise of judgement both in application of accounting policies which are set out below and in the selection of assumptions used in the calculation of estimates.
 These estimates and judgements are reviewed on an ongoing basis and are continually evaluated based on historical experience and other factors.
 Revisions to accounting estimates are recognised in the period in which the estimates are revised and in any future periods affected.
 However, actual results may differ from these estimates.
-The most significant judgements are the valuation of unlisted investments and continuing to use a going concern basis to prepare the financial statements given the continuation vote in March 2019 (see note 2(e) below).
+The most significant judgements are the valuation of unlisted investments and continuing to use a going concern basis to prepare the financial statements given the continuation vote in March 2020 (see note 2(e) below).

-As at 30 September 2018, included in investments at fair value through profit or loss were 7 unquoted (2017: 9 unquoted and 1 suspended) investments valued at £973,644 (2017: £1,444,551), the original cost of which totalled £1,530,201 (2017: £4,237,889).
+As at 30 September 2019, included in investments at fair value through profit or loss were 8 unquoted (2018: 7 unquoted) investments valued at £1,262,904 (2018: £973,644), the original cost of which totalled £2,358,085 (2018: £1,530,201).
 These investments are not quoted on an exchange, and as such their valuation relies on a degree of informed judgement from the Investment Adviser and the Board of Directors.